altumguides/altumguides.github.io/index.md

   - You can submit multiple times.
 Only the last submit is recorded.
   - Always pay attention to the `Percentage` information if you are marking the images as there is no notification when a subject has already failed the condition based on the markings.
   - The website saves the progress for you provided that you are not using the website in incognito mode or you keep your browsing data.
 You can close/refresh the web page to still arrive at where you left off.
-  - Remember the index number so that you can resume your progress using the navigation bar.
+  - Otherwise, Remember the index number so that you can resume your progress using the navigation bar.
+  - Don't skip a subject.
+You will forget to come back to it.
   - Make sure to record your time in the time sheet every time you start working.
   - Don't hesitate to reach out to me when you have any concerns.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzI1MzIzMTMsLTE0MzM2MTYwMzRdfQ
-==
+eyJoaXN0b3J5IjpbMTkzMDIzNzcwNCwtMTQzMzYxNjAzNF19
 -->